turnerlabs/airflow_stacks/aws/packer/airflow_worker_python3/README.md

 # Description

-This is a packer builder and custom provisioner to create an AMI for airflow
+This is a packer builder and custom provisioner to create an AMI for an airflow worker.

 ## Builder